-FSANZ decided, pursuant to section 36 of the FSANZ Act (as was in force prior to 1 July 2007), not to invite public submissions in relation to Application A607 prior to making a Draft Assessment.
-However, FSANZ invites written submissions for the purpose of the Final Assessment under s.17(3)(c) of the FSANZ Act (as was in force prior to 1 July 2007) and will have regard to submissions received.
+FSANZ decided, pursuant to section 36 of the FSANZ Act, not to invite public submissions in relation to Application A610 prior to making a Draft Assessment.
+However, FSANZ invites written submissions for the purpose of the Final Assessment under s.17(3)(c) of the FSANZ Act and will have regard to submissions received.

-FSANZ made its decision under section 36 because it was satisfied that Application A607 raised issues of minor significance or complexity only.
+FSANZ made its decision under section 36 because it was satisfied that Application A610 raised issues of minor significance or complexity only.

-Section 63 of the FSANZ Act (as was in force prior to 1 July 2007) provides that, subject to the Administrative Appeals Tribunal Act 1975, an application for review of the decision not to invite public submissions prior to making a Draft Assessment, may be made to the Administrative Appeals Tribunal.
+Section 63 of the FSANZ Act provides that, subject to the Administrative Appeals Tribunal Act 1975, an application for review of the decision not to invite public submissions prior to making a Draft Assessment, may be made to the Administrative Appeals Tribunal.